Vibeesarma/ticketr-events-platform-nextjs-15.0.3/README.md

 - Run this webhook in local use the doc in webhook add section in stripe.

+## React Qr Code

+- Create a QR code using the [react-qr-code](https://www.npmjs.com/package/react-qr-code) package.
+- install the npm `npm install react-qr-code` in your project.

 > Thanks for [Sonny Sangha](https://www.youtube.com/@SonnySangha)